RestaurantController/jigsaw-autodecryptor/README.md

 # jigsaw-autodecryptor
 Scans all files and decrypts all files encrypted by Jigsaw
 <br>
-I know there are a lot of decrypters for Jigsaw but this takes it to a new level.
+I know there are a lot of decryptors for Jigsaw but this takes it to a new level.
 It automatically scans the encrypted files list and decrypts all files.
 <br>
 <h1>Using the decryptor</h1>
-It's pretty easy to use the decrypter.
-Just open the downloaded decrypter, enter the file extension used and wait a few minutes.
+It's pretty easy to use the decryptor.
+Just open the downloaded decryptor, enter the file extension used and wait a few minutes.
 The program might get unresponsive during encryption but that's normal.
 <br>
 You can download the decryptor in Releases.
 <br>